sangkilc/ICSE-2020-SV-Handbook/README.md

 ## Slack for All Communication

 It is absolutely critical that we communicate effectively and continuously during the conference.
-We will be using Slack fo all communication between SVs.
+We will be using Slack fo all communication among SVs and SV Chairs.

 ### Slack Channels

-Please join the following channels ASAP.
+Please join the following channels, as appropriate, ASAP.

-- `#sv-general` is the main form of communication.
+- `#sv-general` is the main form of communication among SVs and SV Chairs.
+Chairs will announce any changes to this document or other changes in procedures there
 - `#sv-pacific` is for online SVs in the Pacific shift.
 - `#sv-indian` is for online SVs in the Indian shift.
 - `#sv-atlantic` is for online SVs in the Atlantic shift.
 - `#sv-offline` is for offline SVs.
 - `#sv-cles` is for CLE SVs.
+- `#room-baekje` is for SVs and the live team working on sessions in the Baekje room
+- `#room-goguryeo` is for SVs and the live team working on sessions in the Goguryeo room
+- `#room-silla` is for SVs and the live team working on sessions in the Silla room
+- `#help` is for attendees to use to ask for help in navigating ICSE
+- `#technical-support` is for attendees and others to ask technical questions

 ### Slack Profile

 Please set your name correctly, and register your photo.

 ### Slack Display Name